reqT/reqT/README.md

 1. Install Scala version 2.11.2 from the [Scala homepage](http://scala-lang.org/download/2.11.2.html)
 2. Download this [zip](https://github.com/reqT/reqT/archive/3.0.x.zip) and extract all files in some directory.
-3. Run the appropriate custom build command among the extracted files:
+3. Run the appropriate custom build script among the extracted files:
     * On Windows, run in cmd: `build.cmd`
     * On Linux/Mac, run in terminal:  `./build.sh` *TODO: translate build.cmd to bash*
 4. Run the generated jar with `java -jar reqT.jar`